Sp0601/Sp0601/README.md

 - 👋 Hi, I’m @Sp0601
-- 👀 I’m interested in "web developpement" (i have a neocities: https://spzero6s-realm.neocities.org and its in french)
+- 👀 I’m interested in "web developpement" (i have a neocities: https://spzero6s-realm.neocities.org and its in french)(actually idek what to do with that site)
-- 🌱 I’m currently learning html, css, python and maybe javascript.
+- 🌱 I’m currently learning html, css, python/pygame and maybe javascript.
 - 📫 How to reach me :
   - ahmedidrissighali@gmail.com
 - 😄 Pronouns: he/him